Pfc. Leon Foster Atha

 | Pfc.
 Leon

-raised at 424 Averton in Frankfort, Kentucky, and
+424 Averton in Frankfort, Kentucky, with his three

 On January 21, 1941, Leon was inducted into the U. S. Army at Louisville, Kentucky.
 He did his basic training at Fort Knox.
-Kentucky, and was assigned to Headquarters Company of the 192nd Tank Battalion.
-He attend school and qualified as a tank mechanic.
-It is known that he married Jeanette Lyons in August 1941 before the battalion took part in maneuvers.
+Kentucky, where he was assigned to Headquarters Company of the 192nd Tank Battalion.
+He attended tank mechanics' school and qualified as a tank mechanic.
+It is known that he married Jeanette Lyons on August 8, 1941, in Frankfort, Kentucky.

 In September 1941, Leon took part in maneuvers